Learning math as an adult might appear daunting, particularly if you have been out of touch with numbers and equations for years.

 For learning on the go, mobile apps are your portable classrooms.

 Look for apps that incorporate gamified learning to make the process more enjoyable.
-Ensure the app offers a range of difficulty levels, so you can progress at your own pace.
+Ensure the app offers a range of difficulty levels and provides a variety of math problems to practice and reinforce learning, so you can progress at your own pace.

 Practicing Regularly